 OUR DATA PROTECTION COMMITMENT

-Inca Trail Expeditions is part of Andean Great Treks group of companies (https://www.incatrailexpeditions.com).
+Inca Trail Expeditions is a local tour operator based in Cusco, our website (https://www.incatrailexpeditions.com).
 Here at Inca Trail Expeditions we understand the concerns about how data may be stored, sent and used by companies.
 We are committed to complying with all data protection laws and want you to feel confident in the measures we are taking to uphold your data privacy rights.

 We think this document highlights the most important points to be aware of.
 However, if you want more detail about a specific topic you can click the links below to be taken to the relevant section.

 We do our best to keep the information we collect about you to the minimum necessary.